-From mid-2014 Cate worked in Myanmar as the first Technical Adviser to the Myanmar Alliance for Gender Inclusion in the Peace Process and as a consultant to the Nyein (Shalom) Foundation.
+From mid-2014 Cate worked extensively in Myanmar as the first Technical Adviser to the Myanmar Alliance for Gender Inclusion in the Peace Process and as a consultant to the Nyein (Shalom) Foundation.
 From mid-2015 to October 2017 Cate was an independent Senior Peacebuilding Adviser to Nyein (Shalom) Foundation and the entities it works with including armed groups.
 This was supported by the USAID Office of Transition Initiatives.
 From October 2017 to January 2018 Cate continued to provide advisory support to the Myanmar signatory armed groups on inclusive national dialogue processes and on Women, Peace and Security initiatives.
-Examples of other work in Myanmar includes gender inclusion advice to the Centre for Humanitarian Dialogue, and the Paung Sie Facility/Peace Support Fund including co-authoring the seminal report, The Women are Ready: an Opportunity to Transform Peace in Myanmar and the development of a training course on gender and ceasefires in Myanmar with a colleague from Swisspeace.
+Examples of other work in Myanmar are available on LinkedIn.

 Previously Cate spearheaded the Surviving Gun Violence Project.
 In 2014 she was the Chief Editor of the book Gun Violence, Disability and Recovery.
-Cate worked for the Centre for Humanitarian Dialogue from 2001 to 2013, firstly managing the Arms Programme, and from 2008 as a Senior Adviser incorporating gender inclusion strategies in mediation activities and supporting HD's work in Asia & the Pacific.
-Cate has also worked as a consultant to UN developing guidance for the UN International Small Arms Control Standards and UNDP on strengthening national gun laws.
+Cate worked for the Centre for Humanitarian Dialogue from 2001 to 2013, firstly managing the Arms Programme, and from 2008 as a Senior Adviser supporting peacemaking initiatives in Asia & the Pacific, leading research processes, and incorporating gender inclusion strategies in mediation activities.
+Cate has also worked as a consultant developing guidance for the UN International Small Arms Control Standards and for UNDP on strengthening national gun laws.
 In 2004/05 she was based in Brazil on secondment to Viva Rio as a human security adviser.
 Previous roles are outlined here.